CFC-Servers/.github/profile/README.md

 Our Projects are [GPL-3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) Licensed, so you're free to use them however you'd like _(within reason)_.
 If you do make improvements or changes, please consider sharing them back upstream for everyone to enjoy!

-And please, don't hesitate to start an Issue or Discussion if you'd like to request a new feature or report bugs.
+And please, don't hesitate to start an Issue or Discussion if you'd like to request a new feature or report a bug.

 ## ✨ Some fun facts about CFC:
  - 💰 We don't accept any donations, and do not provide any in-game microtransactions